 A woman makes a fortuitous escape from an attempt on her life by hired killers when the car they are in is hit by speeding vehicles at the top of Hollywood’s Mulholland Drive.
 Aspiring actress Betty Elms arrives in Hollywood from Deep River, Ontario, taking over the apartment of her aunt, an actress who is away on location.
 Betty finds the woman from the accident there.
 She gives her name as Rita, quickly taking it from a poster of Rita Hayworth, but in actuality has no memory of who she is.
 Betty attempts to help Rita locate her identity but the only clues they have are a handbag full of hundred dollar bills and a mysterious blue key.
 Meanwhile, director Adam Kesher is being pressured by mobsters into casting Camilla Rhodes as the lead actress in his new film.
 When Adam refuses to cast Camilla and then walks out of his home after finding his wife with the pool man, he finds himself being trailed by mob killers.

 Mulholland Dr. seems like a renaissance of Lynchian themes.
 There’s the mystery thriller format in which protagonists are drawn down into a dark obsessive world – a la Kyle MacLachlan in Blue Velvet or the gradual uncovery of Laura Palmer’s murderer in Twin Peaks; the menacing gangland thugs (Blue Velvet, Lost Highway, Wild at Heart); a sinister and disturbing figure at the heart of the story, a la Dennis Hopper in Blue Velvet, Willem Dafoe and J.E.
-Freeman in Wild at Heart, and Robert Blake in Lost Highway; identity exchanges and blurring (Lost Highway); characters vanishing into a different world or alternative universe (The Black Lodge of Twin Peaks, Lost Highway, Inland Empire and Radiator dreamland at the end of Eraserhead).
+Freeman in Wild at Heart, and Robert Blake in Lost Highway; identity exchanges and blurring (Lost Highway, the two Agent Coopers in the Twin Peaks revival); characters vanishing into a different world or alternative universe (The Black Lodge of Twin Peaks, Lost Highway, Inland Empire and Radiator dreamland at the end of Eraserhead).